 - Amazon Fire TV and Fire TV Stick

-- Android TV, phones and tablets
+- Android TV, phones, and tablets

-- IOS (iPhone, iPad, iPod Touch)
+- Google Chrome, Google Nest HUb, iOS (iPhone, iPad, iPod Touch)

-- Samsung Smart TVs
+- Roku, Safari, Samsung Smart TVs

 If you don’t see your device listed, check Sling TV’s website for more details.